 - The Leslie O. Carter Water Treatment Plant can treat up to 35 million gallons of water per day.

 Unfortunately, the infrastructure used to treat and deliver water has a finite life span.
-Regular maintenance and frequent replacement is needed to avoid leaks, contamination and breaks.
+Therefore, regular maintenance and frequent replacement are needed to avoid leaks, contamination, and breaks.
 Since 2010 Palmdale Water District has invested more than $11 million in asset and inventory replacement along.